Anatfer29/Anatfer29/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on CodeWars and read tech articles.

+- :shipit: Keep a personal blog about IT.

 ### :bamboo: Languages and Tools :
 <div>